phoenixweiss/SSL-Chain-Merger/README.md

 # SSL Certificate Chain Merger

-**SSL Certificate Chain Merger** is an online service that allows you to quickly and easily convert the text parts of the SSL-certificates into the files of the `crt`, `csr` and `key` formats.
-Just copy the necessary text block in the corresponding field on the service page, select the desired file format and click the "Convert" button.
-The files obtained can be downloaded to your computer and used to configure the SSL server on the server. **SSL Certificate Chain Merger** is a quick and convenient way to get the necessary files to protect your site.
+**SSL Certificate Chain Merger** is an online service that allows you to quickly and easily convert the text components of SSL certificates into `crt`, `csr`, and `key` file formats.
+Simply paste the required text into the appropriate field on the service page and click the button to download the corresponding file to use for configuring SSL on your server. **SSL Certificate Chain Merger** provides a fast and convenient way to generate the necessary files to secure your website.

 ---